How To Set Goals and Delegate the SMART Way

 Bernard M Bass

-But charisma without social conscience can lead to negative extremes of leadership, as displayed by the likes of Hitler or Osama Bin Laden.
+But charisma without social conscience can lead to negative extremes of leadership, as displayed by the likes of Hitler or Osama Bin Laden (more akin to the Great Man theory of leadership).
 The authentic transformational leader is not seeking to exploit others.
 They transcend their own personal interest for the sake of a larger, positive vision of the future.
 They also have the best interests of their followers at heart.
 These differences can be best seen in the four core components of transformational leadership.

 The four key components of transformational leadership